Alfresco/docs-alfresco/search-services/1.4/using/index.md

 title: Building reports and dashboards
 ---

-Search and Insight Engine comes with a number of out-of-the box reports and a dashboard builder with pre-configured reports based on Insight Zeppelin.
+Search Services comes with a number of out-of-the box reports and a dashboard builder with pre-configured reports based on Insight Zeppelin.
 Insight Zeppelin is a web-based notebook that enables data-driven, interactive data analytics, data visualization, and collaborative documents using SQL.

 To use the reports and dashboard builder, you need to install Insight Zeppelin.

-> **Note:** For this version of Search and Insight Engine, cluster mode is not supported.
+> **Note:** For this version of Search Services, cluster mode is not supported.

 Use `http://localhost:9090/zeppelin` to access Insight Zeppelin user interface.